newmaterialco/fieldday-examples/examples/pytorch-webcam/README.md

    ![Step 1](./docs/share.png)

-   After exportint you should have a model file with a `.pt` extention as well as a file called `labels.txt`.
+   After exporting you should have a model file with a `.pt` extention as well as a file called `labels.txt`.
    Put both of those files in this folder (i.e. next to `main.py`).

 4. Now you have everything you need to run the script.